ISA Power Industry Division

 If this is your first time submitting a technical paper, you may also wish to consult a technical style guide.
 A number of good guides are available at libraries, bookstores or on the internet for downloading.

-It is a long-standing ISA policy and the policy of the Power Industry Division that paper content cannot be commercial in nature and must not be constructed so as to present a sales pitch for a product, service, or company.
+It is a long-standing ISA policy and the policy of the Power Industry Division that paper content cannot be commercial in nature and must not present a sales pitch for a product, service, or company.
 Please remember that your colleagues attending the symposium are interested in your technical-based solutions to the challenges facing the industry.

 Identification of an author's affiliation in the title and one mention of a trade name or trademark in the body of the paper or presentation is acceptable.

-Final technical papers are published and distributed in each year’s conference proceedings and are made available on ISA’s web site, provided the final paper and completed R&R form Rights and Responsibilities form) have been submitted prior to the deadline of April 30th.
+Final technical papers are published and distributed in each yearís conference proceedings and are made available on ISAís web site, provided the final paper and completed R&R form Rights and Responsibilities form) have been submitted prior to the deadline listed above.

-Papers received after the publication deadline will be reviewed for inclusion in the symposium in the session presentations if time permits.
-The paper will then be published the following year in the proceedings and posted to the web site at that time.
-If a paper is approved but the author is unable to present it, so long as the program chairs are notified in advance where possible, the author will be invited to give the presentation at the following year’s symposium.
+Papers received after the publication deadline will be reviewed for presentation at the symposium if time permits.
+If presented, the paper will then be published in the following year's proceedings and posted to the web site at that time.
+If a paper is approved but the author is unable to present it, so long as the program chairs are notified in advance where possible, the author will be invited to give the presentation at the following yearís symposium.